Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/3_Module_test.rst

     :lines: 66-71
     :dedent:

-:red:`Then save the modification and try again.`
+:combo:`red font-bolder:Then save the modification and try again.`

 Code
 ================================================================